In California: Who's enforcing the state's curfew? And can you sue over a mask?

 “Ensuring the integrity of our convictions is of the utmost importance, and for that reason, we are publishing this information as part of our commitment to integrity and transparency in the criminal legal system,” Boudin said via statement.

 That's all for now.
-Have a safe and informed
+Have a safe and informed weekend.

 In California is a roundup of news from across USA Today network newsrooms.
 Also contributing: The Press-Enterprise, San Francisco Chronicle